thoth-station/adviser/docs/source/prescription.rst

   pseudonym should be provided
 * ``index_url`` - optional, Python package index URL for which the pseudonym should be provided.
 Can be negated using "not".
+* ``develop`` - optional, if provided it additionally specifies if the dependency should or should not be a development dependency

 See examples below for more info.